Aloshi/EmulationStation/README.md

 Building
 ========

 EmulationStation uses some C++11 code, which means you'll need to install at least g++-4.7 on Linux, or VS2010 on Windows.
-For installing and switching to G++ 4.7 see [here](http://lektiondestages.blogspot.de/2013/05/installing-and-switching-gccg-versions.html).
+For installing and switching to g++-4.7 see [here](http://lektiondestages.blogspot.de/2013/05/installing-and-switching-gccg-versions.html).
+You can also just use `export CXX=g++-4.7` to explicitly specify the compiler for CMake (make sure you delete your CMake cache files if it's not working).

 EmulationStation has a few dependencies.
-For building, you'll need SDL 1.2, Boost.System, Boost.Filesystem, FreeImage, FreeType, and the DejaVu TrueType font.
+For building, you'll need SDL 1.2, Boost.System, Boost.Filesystem, FreeImage, FreeType, and Eigen 3.
+You'll also need the DejaVu TrueType font on Linux to run ES.

 **On Linux:**
 All of this be easily installed with apt-get:
 ```
-sudo apt-get install libsdl1.2-dev libboost-system-dev libboost-filesystem-dev libfreeimage-dev libfreetype6-dev ttf-dejavu
+sudo apt-get install libsdl1.2-dev libboost-system-dev libboost-filesystem-dev libfreeimage-dev libfreetype6-dev libeigen3-dev ttf-dejavu
 ```

 On "desktop" Linux (that is, *not* the Raspberry Pi), you'll also need OpenGL.
 Try installing the MESA development package with: